 Bacillus thuringiensis var. kurstaki (Btk) is a naturally occurring bacterium favored for use in agriculture and gardening due to its effectiveness in managing larval pests while having no effect on humans, other mammals, birds, fish, or amphibians (Meher et al. 2002).
 Btk is only toxic to specific groups of insects (e.g., feeding caterpillars) and is effective for managing spruce budworm.
-During treatments, Btk is deposited on spruce and fir forests by aerial application.
+During treatments, Btk is deposited on spruce and fir foliage by aerial application.
 It must be eaten by budworm larvae to cause mortality, which occurs after the protein crystals present in Btk are released by the strong alkalinity of the insect's gut.
-Note that the guts of vertebrates are highly acidic and thus when ingested the Btk crystals simply pass harmlessly through the digestive system.
-The Btk crystals open channels in the insect gut, which allows BTK spores and other toxic stomach bacteria to invade the rest of the body, essentially causing blood poisoning and death (Henry, 2014).
+The Btk crystals open channels in the insect gut, which allows Btk spores and other stomach bacteria to invade the rest of the body, essentially causing blood poisoning and death (Henry, 2014).

+Note that the guts of vertebrates are highly acidic and thus toxic to Btk.
 After decades of testing, there is not a single instance of demonstrated toxicity to fish, mammals, birds, amphibians, or any aquatic organism.
-Only feeding larvae are susceptible (Natural Resources Canada, 2016).
-Studies on Bt variants indicated that non-target organisms are not affected in any measurable way by the bacteria, including non-target aquatic and soil-dwelling organisms (Beavers and Smith, 1990; Christensen, 1990; EPA, 1998).
-For rodents, no observable effects (e.g. changes to behavior, body mass or organ condition) were found for concentrations of 125 billion CFU/mL (Meher et al. 2002), over 200,000 times the highest mean concentration detected from the rivers sampled from this water monitoring project.
-Other non-target insect groups were reported to show no toxicity at concentrations over 100,000 CFU/mL (EPA, 1998).
-The general lack of Btk toxicity for mammals has been reported often over the last 30 years, which has led the World Health Organization (WHO) to conclude that the use of Btk is safe for agricultural, horticultural and silvicultural control of pest insects (WHO, 1999).
-The WHO further notes that Btk is unlikely to pose a hazard to humans and other vertebrates because of the mechanisms underlying toxicity of Btk to target insect species (WHO, 1999) and the Environmental Protection Agency (EPA) waived requirements for future toxicity studies for Btk in acknowledgement of its lack of health hazards to humans.
+Studies on Bt variants indicate that non-target organisms are not affected in any measurable way by the bacteria, including non-target aquatic and soil-dwelling organisms (Beavers and Smith, 1990; Christensen, 1990; EPA, 1998).
+For rodents, no observable effects (e.g. changes to behavior, body mass or organ condition) were found for concentrations of 125 billion CFU/mL (Meher et al. 2002), over 200,000 times the highest mean concentration detected from the rivers sampled from this EIS water monitoring project.
+Other non-target insect groups were reportedly unaffected at concentrations over 100,000 CFU/mL (EPA, 1998).
+The general lack of Btk toxicity for mammals led the World Health Organization (WHO) to conclude that the use of Btk is safe for agricultural, horticultural and silvicultural control of pest insects (WHO, 1999).
+The WHO further notes that Btk is unlikely to pose a hazard to humans and other vertebrates because of the mechanisms underlying toxicity of Btk to target insect species (WHO, 1999) and the Environmental Protection Agency waived requirements for future toxicity studies for Btk in acknowledgement of its lack of health hazards to humans.